restlabs/docker-plugin-s3/README.md

 # docker-plugin-s3

-Simple docker plugin that supports reading/writing to S3 compatible storage.`
+Simple Docker CLI plugin that supports reading/writing to S3 compatible storage.

-## Installation

-Clone the repo, run `make`!
+This is **not** meant to be a replacement for OCI-compatible registries but to provide a simple CLI API to move locally stored images to and from blob storage.

+If you at all need to think about access management or container lifecycle management, invest in buying or hosting your own OCI registry!

 ## Usage

+### Dependencies

+- Golang `v1.20.2`
+- Docker Client `v1.41`

-### Non-standard S3 Endpoint
+### Installation

-If you need to change the S3 Endpoint (for ex.: you use Minio) set the variable `AWS_S3_ENDPOINT` in your environment.
+From within the repo, run `make`!

 ### Commands

 - `docker s3 push`: Push a Docker image to S3 compatible storage
 - `docker s3 pull`: Pull a Docker image from S3 compatible storage
+- `docker s3 docker-cli-plugin-metadata`: Exposes plugin metadata needed to register the CLI plugin with

+### Non-standard S3 Endpoint

+If you need to change the default AWS-provided S3 endpoint, set the variable `AWS_S3_ENDPOINT` in your environment.

+### Local Development

+This repo provides a simple docker-compose file to run [MinIO](https://github.com/minio/minio) (an open-source S3 compatible storage solution) locally.
+It can be stood up using the command `docker compose -f dev/s3/docker-compose.yaml up`.

+This repo also provides a `.local.env` file.
+You can use a tool like [dotenv-cli](https://www.npmjs.com/package/dotenv-cli) like so `dotenv -e .local.env -- docker s3 $SOME_SUBCOMMAND` to export it temporarily into your command's environment.